openstack-archive/astara-neutron/akanda/quantum/README.rst

 This is the home for the REST API that users will be calling directly with their preferred REST tool (curl, Python wrapper, etc.).

-This code will eventually become part of OpenStack or act as a source or inspiration that will.
+This code will eventually become part of OpenStack Qauntum or act as a source or inspiration that will.
 As such, this API should be constructed entirely with standard OpenStack tools.